 The course is a six week, email-course.
 Each week you will receive a lesson that contains a set of videos, some additional content, and some exercises.
 We will post solutions to the exercises online.
 Both the Plus and the Premium Package have a community forum where you can ask questions, post code, and interact with us and with the other students.

-While the core, course videos were initially recorded and still use Nornir2.X, the course has been updated to support Nornir3.X.
+While the core course videos were recorded using Nornir2.X, the course has been updated to support Nornir3.X.
 These updates include a small set of videos explaining the differences between Nornir3.X and Nornir2.X, reference articles detailing Nornir2.X to 3.X changes, and updated reference Python code that uses Nornir3.X.

 The course's lab environment will also utilize Nornir3.X.